 In an open adoption, you can choose to have as much contact as you’re comfortable with.
-Most women decide to have some degree of openness, and usually choose been a fully open or semi-open adoption.
+Most women decide to have some degree of openness and usually choose between a fully open or semi-open adoption.

 If you choose to have a more open adoption, then you might share:

 - Personal contact information, including first and last names

 - Regular picture and letter updates

 - Video calls, phone calls, emails, text messages